-6.3.3 Obtaining the Time
+7.3.3 Obtaining the Time

 The rtems_clock_get directive allows a task or an ISR to obtain the current date and time or date and time related information.
 The current date and time can be returned in either native or UNIX-style format.
 Additionally, the application can obtain date and time related information such as the number of seconds since the RTEMS epoch, the number of ticks since the executive was initialized, and the number of ticks per second.
 The information returned by the rtems_clock_get directive is dependent on the option selected by the caller.
-The following options are available:
+This is specified using one of the following constants associated with the enumerated type rtems_clock_get_options:

-- RTEMS_CLOCK_GET_TOD obtain native style date and time - RTEMS_CLOCK_GET_TIME_VALUE obtain UNIX-style date and time - RTEMS_CLOCK_GET_TICKS_SINCE_BOOT- obtain number of ticks since RTEMS was initialized - RTEMS_CLOCK_GET_SECONDS_SINCE_EPOCH obtain number of seconds since RTEMS epoch - RTEMS_CLOCK_GET_TICKS_PER_SECOND obtain number of clock ticks per second
+- RTEMS_CLOCK_GET_TOD obtain native style date and time - RTEMS_CLOCK_GET_TIME_VALUE obtain UNIX-style date and time - \bullet RTEMS_CLOCK_GET_TICKS_SINCE_BOOT obtain number of ticks since RTEMS was initialized - \bullet RTEMS_CLOCK_GET_SECONDS_SINCE_EPOCH obtain number of seconds since RTEMS epoch - RTEMS_CLOCK_GET_TICKS_PER_SECOND obtain number of clock ticks per second